Suspect arrested in Charlie Kirk killing, Tyler Robinson, confessed to his father, officials say

 Cox thanked the family members of the suspected shooter, who he said "did the right thing" in bringing him to law enforcement.

-President Donald Trump was the first to announce the suspect was in custody during an appearance on "Fox and Friends."
-Mr. Trump said that the suspect's father convinced his son to turn himself in and the suspect was driven "into the police headquarters" and is in custody.
+President Donald Trump was the first to announce the suspect was in custody during an appearance on "Fox and Friends" Friday morning.

 Cox said that there were inscriptions on the casings of the fired bullet and three unfired ones.
 The fired bullet casing contained the inscription, "Notices bulges OwO what's this?"
 An unfired bullet casing read, "Hey fascist, catch!"
 And a second unfired casing read, "oh bella ciao, bella cio, bella ciao, ciao, ciao."
 A third unfired casing said, "If you read this, you are gay."